What is Film Independent’s Producing Lab?

 - Year-round support from Film Independent

-- Eligibility to receive production grants from Film Independent
+- Eligibility for production grants from Film Independent

 Alfred P. Sloan Producers Grant

-The Alfred P. Sloan Foundation will award one participant of Film Independent’s Producing Lab the annual Sloan Producers Grant.
-The recipient will receive a $25,000 development grant, admission to Film Independent’s Producing Lab, and year-round support from Film Independent.
+The Alfred P. Sloan Foundation will award one participant of the Film Independent Producing Lab the annual Sloan Producers Grant of $30,000 with which to further develop their project.

-To apply for the Sloan Producers Grant, the filmmaker must apply to the Producing Lab and provide a statement as to why the project deserves the grant and fulfills the mission of the Alfred P. Sloan Foundation.
+To apply for the Sloan Producers Grant, a filmmaker must apply to the Producing Lab and provide a statement on how the project fulfills the mission of the Alfred P. Sloan Foundation.
 The applicant must be attached as producer and possess the rights to the script with which they are applying.
 The screenplay should have a scientific, mathematical, and/or technological theme and storyline, or have a leading character that is a scientist, engineer, or mathematician.

-- Cover Letter explaining your interest in the Producing Lab
+- A cover letter explaining your interest in the Producing Lab

 - Project status and history

-- Prior work sample (DVD or online link)
+- A prior work sample (via DVD* or online link)